heroku/cli/docs/webhooks.md

-  -l, --level=level                  (required) notify does not retry, sync will retry until successful or timeout -r, --remote=remote                git remote of app to use -s, --secret=secret                value to sign delivery with in Heroku-Webhook-Hmac-SHA256 header -t, --authorization=authorization  authoriation header to send with webhooks -u, --url=url                      (required) URL for receiver
+  -l, --level=level                  (required) notify does not retry, sync will retry until successful or timeout -r, --remote=remote                git remote of app to use -s, --secret=secret                value to sign delivery with in Heroku-Webhook-Hmac-SHA256 header -t, --authorization=authorization  authorization header to send with webhooks -u, --url=url                      (required) URL for receiver

 EXAMPLE